mimblewimble/grin-rfcs/text/0000-security-subteam.md

 ### Proposed Process

-* Grin's security contacts, all members of the security subteam, make initial assessment of the validity of the vulnerability disclosure
+* Grin's security contacts, all members of the security team, make initial assessment of the validity of the vulnerability disclosure
 * It is determined that the disclosed vulnerability is a critical inflation bug
-* _A conversation and plan of action is quickly and unanimously determined and executed on by the security subteam, following Grin's responsible disclosure policy_
+* _A conversation and plan of action is quickly and unanimously determined and executed on by the security team, following Grin's responsible disclosure policy_
-* _Once the vulnerability is mitigated, the security subteam must disclose all information that is not still security-critical with the community_
+* _Once the vulnerability is mitigated, the security team must disclose all information that is not still security-critical with the community_

 # Drawbacks
 [drawbacks]: #drawbacks